NomicFoundation/hardhat-website/src/content/docs/docs/plugin-development/guides/integration-tests.md

 ---
 title: Writing integration tests for plugins
 description: How to write integration tests for your plugin
+sidebar:
+  label: Integration tests for plugin
+  order: 9
 ---

-# Writing integration tests for plugins

 While you can test some parts of your plugin in isolation, most testing happens through integration tests that verify how your plugin works with Hardhat and other plugins.